ballerkobe808/invest/README - 6 BUSINESS.md

 Name your S Corp something to do with Real Estate

 Name your LLC Nothing to do with yourself - so it can't be tracked back to you.

+notes

+### Kohlers 5 keys to maintain ur entity

+1. Sep checking account
+2. Own your property
+3. Tell the world (URL, bus headers, email, contact info etc)
+4. Contractral Requirements - have all contracts point to your entity and not you
+5. Maintain the entity (Have minutes, board meetings, etc)